 There is also a partial solution and that’s to use the Glock 21 mags.
 There’s still SOME pinch, just not as much.

 The Glock 30 SF proves you don’t have to sacrifice stopping power for a smooth, compact, concealable design.
 I’m a small gal, so this handgun is a bit too large for me to carry concealed unless I wear an oversized parka, but I still really like it for range time, and it would certainly be my go-to pistol in the middle of the night or if SHTF.

 The mags for the Glock 30 SF are very easy to come by, the Glock itself is incredibly reliable and basically never has to be cleaned, and not to mention it is one sexy-looking handgun.

 About the Author:

 Emily R. is the enthusiastic primary contributor at Double Feed, a gun & gear review site.
-She is an avid shooter, firearm collector and all around tacticool chick on a mission to tell it like it is.
+She is an avid shooter, firearm collector, and all around tactical chick on a mission to tell it like it is.
 No filter here.
-You can find Emily’s review, photos, and other cool stuff over at doublefeedonline.com.